Treat yourself to something very British and very delicious – traditional afternoon tea!

 Make a day of it and combine afternoon tea with a visit to somewhere special.

-The spectacular gardens at Pashley Manor, near Ticehurst alone are well known locally, but so are the homemade teas served on the terrace overlooking the lawns and gardens, the perfect way to end a visit to a very English garden.
+The spectacular gardens and tranquil woods at Pashley Manor, near Ticehurst alone are well known locally, but so are the homemade cakes and delicious teas served on the terrace overlooking the lawns and gardens, the perfect way to end a visit to a very English garden.

 Round off a visit to Penshurst Place & Gardens with afternoon tea at the Garden Tea Rooms, or in fine weather, sit on the terrace overlooking the magnificent Penshurst Estate.